Thammasat University: School of Global Studies

+The School of Global Studies is an academic initiative within Thammasat University.
+Degrees offered are Bachelor of Arts in Global Studies and Social Entrepreneurship, and Master of Arts in Innovation and Sustainability.

 Chulabhorn International College of Medicine

 Chulabhron International College of Medicine is the twenty-first medical school set up in Thailand located in Khlong Luang District, Pathum Thani Province and is the first institution in Thailand to provide an international course in medicine.
-The first year course consists of general sciences, followed by pre-clinical years 2 and 3 and then the clinical years 4–6.
+The first year course consists of general sciences, followed by pre-clinical years 2 and 3, and then the clinical years 4–6.
 During the clinical years, Thammasat University Hospital is used as the main training site and students may undertake electives in foreign countries.

 CICM was opened on 28 August 2012 to provide medical education in English as an international course.
 The setup of the university involved a cooperation between Thammasat University and Bumrungrad International Hospital.